 This is meant to help you decide whether or not AAPTE is for you.

-While you’re here, why not take my quiz.
-This will give you a decent start in revealing which certification is your best bet.
+While you’re here, why not take the quiz?
+This will give you a decent start in revealing which AAPTE certification is your best bet.

 And without further ado, let’s jump right into it.